Dpride5/data-engineering-python-portfolio/Notes/python-learning-log.md

 - Loaded timesheet.csv into pandas, getting the info and viewing the top 5 rows with head(), parse 'Total hrs' and convert from string object to float so we can remove data with 0 hours in that column, renamed Name-> Employee_name, and saved to Parquet after pip installing pyarrow

 - Added a Pandas cheat sheet with patterns that will be helpful to retaining syntax and steps needed

+## 2025-05-03
+- Worked with .groupby() for grouping by a certain column just like in sql, .agg() for aggregations (think sum, count, etc.), and then .sortvalues() where we can sort ascending descending
+- Added an additional column to the data set to get the percent of the total